Peter Lampl: Educational philanthropy

-Lampl was appointed an OBE in 1999 for services to Access to Higher Education, and knighted in June 2003.
+Lampl was appointed an Order of the British Empire (OBE) in 1999 for services to Access to Higher Education, and knighted in June 2003.

-He has Honorary Doctorates from: Birmingham, Bristol, Brunel, City University (London), College of Law, Durham, Exeter, Imperial College (London), Nottingham, Open University, St Andrews.
+Lampl has Honorary Doctorates from the University of Birmingham, Bristol, Brunel, City University, London, College of Law, Durham, Exeter, Imperial College London, Nottingham, Open University, St Andrews.
 And Honorary Fellowships from: Birkbeck College (London), Corpus Christi College (Oxford), Institute of Education, London Business School, London School of Economics.

 Personal life

-Lampl and his second wife had 3 children.
+Lampl and his second wife had three children.
 The ending of this marriage, after 15 years, caused Lampl a depressive episode.